alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - identify pages where users spend longer than average
 - identify pages where users spend less time than is likely to be necessary (for instance where content is lengthy or complex), indicating the content may need to be broken up or reformatted
 - assess whether content changes influence average time spent
-- compare time spent on each page with exits, to identify behaviour patterns
+- compare time spent on each page with exits, to spot potential pain points

 ### Understand the data

 GA4 does not include a direct "time spent on page" metric.

-Instead, use the "User engagement" metric, which measures the cumulative time (in seconds) that a page was actively in focus in the user's browser.
-This is an approximation — GA4 calculates engagement time from events rather than tracking focus continuously, so treat these figures as directional rather than precise.
+Instead, use the "User engagement" metric, which estimates the cumulative time (in seconds) that a page was actively in focus in the user's browser.
+GA4 calculates engagement time from interactions rather than tracking focus continuously, so these figures are estimates rather than absolutely precise.

 To estimate average time spent per page view: